 - Add 1 to 1.5 teaspoons of Xiang Pian tea for every standard 8 oz cup of water.

-- Add the hot water, cover the pot or teacup, and let it steep between 2 to 3 minutes.
-You do not want to over steep the tea as it can go bitter and more astringent if left for too long.
+- Add the hot water, cover the pot or teacup, and let it steep for 2 to 3 minutes.
+You do not want to over-steep the tea as it can go bitter and more astringent if left for too long.

 - When ready, strain the tea into a teacup and serve.

 For any subsequent steeping, add between 30 to 180 seconds to the steeping time.